vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 - **Description**: As a client, I want to create a request on an advertisement so that I can request the item being donated.
 - **Permissions/Role**: Client
 - **Acceptance Criteria**:
-    - The donation request must be linked to an advertisement with active status.
+    - The request must be made to an advertisement with active status.
     - The system should notify the advertisement owner when a request is made.
-    - A client cannot create multiple donation requests for the same advertisement.
+    - A client cannot create multiple requests for the same advertisement.
+    - The owner of the advertisement cannot be able to made request to their own advertisements.

 ---